FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 <!-- PRIMARY -->

-- Build notifications tab message and emails display.
+- Shelter email and message functionailites under notifications tab with a sneak peak at the dashboard.
+- Build on messaging functionality by adding dropdown with custom options eg all admins , all tutors etc These are just tags which will be processed on the backend.
 - Add control btns to the react player.
-- Correct tutor sidebar transparency
-- Add tutor units and convert table to a tanstack one .
+- Convert tutor table to a tanstack table.
-- Add a dropdown with custom options eg all admins , all tutors etc
 - Add toggle button to enable / disable admin account (Replacement for status)
 - Test youtube refresh token acquisition by inversing if logic